likeajumprope/Tutorial_normative_modelling/README.md

 ### Now you are ready to begin coding :brain:	:computer:!
 ### Good luck :four_leaf_clover: and remember to have fun :smiley:!

-Before clicking on the collab button below, make sure you are logged into a Google account and using Chrome or Firefox internet browser (hopefully a current version)